betulbeken/DSA210--Song-lyrics-and-musical-features-analysis/README.md

 # Song_lyrics_and_musical_features_analysis
-I am Betül Eken, a sophomore Computer Science and Engineering student at Sabancı University This is my data science(DSA210) term project about songs, their lyrics and their features like danceability, energy, liveness, valence.
+I am Betül Eken, a sophomore Computer Science and Engineering student at Sabancı University.

+This is my data science(DSA210) term project about songs, their lyrics and their features like danceability, energy, liveness, valence.